pranavj7Z/Android-Keystore-Example/README.md

 # Matic.Network-Android-Assignment

-NOTE:The apk can be found in app->build->release->app-release.apk
+NOTE:The apk can be found in app->release->app-release.apk